Tell me more ×

 1

-They are using their employees resources to make money for themselves.
+They are using their employers resources to make money for themselves.
 Check your employment contract to see if it allows that (I doubt very much it does).
-More likely there is a clause on using company resources for your own personal use as being a firing offence.
+More likely there is a clause in the contract or company handbook on using company resources for your own personal use as being a firing offense.

 Also you risk being liable for it as well if you knew about it and did nothing.
 Imagine he does get out and says that you knew about it and sanctioned it to your boss.

-Employees are compensated for the use of their own resources.
-Those that aren't are called "volunteers." – Blrfl Jan 28 at 7:04
+• Employees are compensated for the use of their own resources.
+Those that aren't are called "volunteers."

 If it is a "negotiated fringe benefit" then he shouldn't have an issue reporting it to management then.
 As for "Employees are compensated for use of their own resources" depends a lot on the company.
-BYOD rules can be very strict, and the OP is not describing such a situation. – Simon O'Doherty Jan 28 at 8:40
+BYOD rules can be very strict, and the OP is not describing such a situation.
+Jan 28, 2013 at 8:40